 - The mark “WNA” is assigned to small ships less than 100 meters in length in the North Atlantic where the sea is so rough in winters.
 WNA stands for winter North Atlantic.
 Here smaller ships need more freeboard so they are not even allowed to load up to the ‘W’ mark.
 They can only load up to the upper edge of ‘WNA’ mark which is 50 mm lower than the ‘W’ mark.

 Reading Draft Marks

-when the markings are in metres, the main metre marks are marked as Arabic manuals followed by the letter M such as 8M, 9M, 10M or in letters such as VIII, IX, X .
-In between the metric marks are Arabic numeral markings such as 2, 4, 6 and 8 to indicate 20 cm, 40cm, 60 cm and 80 cm.
+when the markings are in meters, the main meter marks are marked as Arabic manuals followed by the letter M such as 8M, 9M, 10M or in letters such as VIII, IX, X. In between the metric marks are Arabic numeral markings such as 2, 4, 6 and 8 to indicate 20 cm, 40cm, 60 cm and 80 cm.
 The height of each mark is 10 cm and the distance between the mark in 10 cm.

-If the water is just in line with the mark 10M or X the draft is 10.0 metres.
-If the water is in line with the top edge of 10 M, then the draft is 10.10 metres and so on.
+If the water is just in line with the mark 10M or X the draft is 10.0 meters.
+If the water is in line with the top edge of 10 M, then the draft is 10.10 meters and so on.
 The diagram clearly explains the reading.

 When the draft markings are in feet, for each mark (whether Arabic numerals or Roman letters) the height of the mark is 6″ and the distance between them is also 6″.